MTD2A/.github/profile/README.md

 The content is aimed at people interested in train control, programming, electronics and mechanics for model railway systems.

+I would like to encourage everyone who develops Arduino solutions for model trains to publish their work here.

+Write to MTD2A@jorgen-madsen.dk to become affiliated and join teams.

 The library is under construction and Danish documentation and guides need to be translated into English.

 ## Links